The Ultimate Guide to Black Friday and Cyber Monday Marketing Campaigns

 The overall trend indicates that Black Friday and Cyber Monday are no longer just two-day sales events with more and more brands launching campaigns earlier and offering Black Friday deals all through the week or even the whole November.
 Consumer behaviour and buying habits are changing with an increasing amount of Christmas shopping done during Black Friday and instead of primarily shopping in physical stores on the actual Black Friday, consumers are moving towards online shopping.
 Whether you call it ‘Black Friday’, ‘Cyber Monday’, ‘Black Friday Weekend’ or even ‘Black November’ – Black Friday is expanding to become a shopping period rather than a one-day event.
 This presents a huge opportunity to reap the benefits and record-breaking sales all through November.
 So the earlier you start the planning process, the better!

 The rapid rise of mobile shopping has made Black Friday even more important to retailers and online businesses.
-Consumers shopping behaviour is changing, with purchases made using a smartphone increasing year over year, with $11.2bn worldwide mobile sales in November last year alone.
-Mobile conversion is growing and purchases made on mobile devices has grown to a record 40% of sales in 2017 Black Friday, up from 29% in 2016.
+Consumers shopping behaviour is changing, with purchases made using a smartphone increasing year over year.
+In 2018, website visits from smartphones accounted for 49% of all traffic.
+Mobile conversion is growing and purchases made on mobile devices has grown to a record 40% of sales in 2018 Black Friday, up from 29% in 2016.
 Savvy consumers now expect to get great Black Friday deals and search the offers online so you have to plan early to stand out during the biggest online shopping event of the year.
 We want to help you to be one step ahead of your competitors and make sure your offers are found and stand out in the Black Friday noise.

 So given this is one of the busiest and competitive retail shopping events of the year, we’ve created this FREE step by step guide on how to compete in the crowded online space during Black Friday sales to make sure you are set up for success this year!